kbrazulewicz/squadrats2garmin/README.md

 It allows you to see borders of squadrats and squadratinhos right on your Garmin device.
 No more need to reach out for your phone to confirm a score!

-Here you can generate or [download](dist/README.md) a transparent, squadrat- or squadratinho-sized grid overlay for maps on your Garmin device.
+Here you can generate or [download](dist/README.md) a transparent, squadrat- and squadratinho-sized grid overlay for maps on your Garmin device.

 ### Supported devices
 Basically all Garmin devices which can use custom maps in IMG format.
 That includes but is not limited to: